lassoan/SlicerMONAIAuto3DSeg/README.md

 - Select `Input volume` -> `Panoramix-cropped`
 - Click `Apply`
   - When this module is used the first time:
-    - It needs to download and install PyTorch and TotalSegmentator Python packages and weights for the AI models.
+    - It needs to download and install PyTorch and MONAI Python packages and weights for the AI models.
 This can take 5-10 minutes and several GB disk space.
   - Expected computation time:
-    - With CUDA-capable GPU: `TotalSegmentator 17 segments` task should be completed within one minute.
+    - With CUDA-capable GPU: `Abdominal organs` task should be completed within a few minutes.
     - Without GPU: tens of minutes.
 - To display the segmentation in 3D: click the `Show 3D` button